Dreads with Beads Guide + 7 Best Hairstyles

 Styling Dreads with Beads: Things You Need

-Now that you’ve seen the looks you can possibly do to your dreads, it’s time to whip out your hair supplies.
+Now that you’ve seen the looks you can do to your dreads, it’s time to whip out your hair supplies.

 Beads